As a new teacher, I’d often present a famous quotation to students. Something like:

 Now, of course, I’m not just going to ask one question.
 Nor will I ask five unrelated questions!
 I want to create a sequence of questions that aims high, but is nicely scaffolded.

-Let’s take a famous Einstein quote:
+Let’s take an Einstein quote:

 Everything should be made as simple as possible, but not simpler.